 Container

-Extension can run actions in a Docker container when container
+Extension can run actions in a Docker container when container is specified on an extension block:

 extension @terraform {